Madhumitha282002/CLIP_Diffusion/Readme.md

 Use: Helpful for understanding individual components before running the complete DCGAN+CLIP pipeline.

 We use Spectral Normalization in the generator network (ConditionalGenerator) to stabilize GAN training by constraining the Lipschitz constant of each layer.
-✅ Helps prevent exploding gradients.
+- Helps prevent exploding gradients.
-✅ Encourages smoother updates during optimization.
+- Encourages smoother updates during optimization.
-✅ Especially beneficial when combined with CLIP-based feedback, which can be unstable. its implemented like: from torch.nn.utils import spectral_norm self.model = nn.Sequential(
+- Specially beneficial when combined with CLIP-based feedback, which can be unstable.

+Its implemented like:
+from torch.nn.utils import spectral_norm
+self.model = nn.Sequential(
     spectral_norm(nn.ConvTranspose2d(...)),